- View or modify configuration settings

 2.3.
 Setting scope

-For scalability, Dundas BI supports server groups (i.e., multiple servers) for handling application or data processing.
-This means that while each configuration setting may have a built-in default value, you can override each setting on different levels such as globally, per-server group, or per server.
+When your installed Dundas BI instance has server groups set up, you can override each configuration setting on different levels such as globally, across a server group, or per-server.
 The override system works as follows:

 - A configuration setting may have a built-in default value.